Skip to main content

 I will be conducting research on or involving human subjects.
 What applies in my case?

-As with other research, research conducted on or involving human subjects must be carried out according to good research practice established on a collegiate basis.
-In some cases, one or more legally regulated permits are required.
-If a permit is required, it must be obtained before the project begins.
+As with other research, research conducted on or with human subjects must be carried out according to good research practice established on a collegiate basis.
+If you have not done research on or with human subjects before, then please collaborate with those experienced in that kind of research.

 I need to use animals in my research.
 Is there anything I need to think about?